Self-service setup

 Add yourself as a collaborator to the repository if needed, then clone it locally.

-Run the following command from within your Fern project directory to generate a new token:
+Run the following command from within your Fern project directory to generate a new API key:

-This generates a token scoped to your organization (as defined in fern.config.json).
+This generates an API key scoped to your organization (as defined in

-Copy the token and add it as a repository secret named FERN_TOKEN.
+Copy the API key and add it as a repository secret named

 Go to the Actions tab in your repository and re-run the failed workflow.